Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ##### Background

 Initially, my questions were i) why are companies sometimes hesitant to contribute to open-source software from an intellectual property perspective?
-Considering many (if not all) companies in some way use such software, to then share their changes upstream could lower their technical debt.
+Considering many (if not all) companies in some way use such software, to then share their changes upstream could benefit them by lowering their technical debt.
 And ii) what is the risk for a consumer of open-source software to be liable, mainly does a party absolve its patent rights by distributing a work under an open-source license.

 ##### Summary